 REMOVABLE CLEAR ESSIX RETAINER

 Can I remove the retainer?
 If you have been asked to wear the retainer full time, it should only be removed for cleaning.
-When it is not in the mouth it should be kept in a retainer pot.
+When it is not in the mouth, it should be kept in a retainer pot.
 These are available from our reception.
-Never wrap the retainer in a tissue as this is how they get lost or broken.
+Never wrap the retainer in tissue, as this is how they get lost or broken.
 A fee is payable under the National Health Service if a retainer needs to be replaced.
-DO NOT click the retainer in and out with your tongue as this can damage or break it.
+DO NOT click the retainer in and out with your tongue, as this can damage or break it.
 If the retainer cannot be worn because it is being repaired, your teeth may not remain straight.

 UPPER AND LOWER FIXED/ BONDED RETAINER

 What is a fixed retainer?
 A fixed retainer is a thin wire permanently attached to the inside of the front teeth.
 Your Orthodontist will advise you on how to keep the fixed retainer clean, but care should be taken with eating crunchy food.
 If you experience any problems with a fixed retainer, please make an appointment to see your Orthodontist.

 Do I still need to see my regular dentist?
 Yes, it is very important to keep regular appointments with your dentist and hygienist.
 Now that you are wearing retainers, it will be easier to check your teeth for decay.
 This is particularly so if your previous brace was fixed to the teeth.